Testosterone Supplements vs TRT: Which Is Right for You?

 Pros

-Non-prescription; stack with lifestyle changes
++ Non-prescription; easy to stack with lifestyle changes

 Cons

-Quality control matters (choose third-party-tested products)
++ Quality varies (choose third-party-tested products)

-Not a treatment for diagnosed hypogonadism
++ Not a treatment for diagnosed clinical hypogonadism

 TRT injections